 Registration must be completed by the end of the second week of classes and maintained for the entire semester or your graduate assistantship will be terminated.
 Withdrawal from all credits will result in termination of your assistantship.
 If your assistantship is terminated, the hiring department has the option of converting your appointment to a non-student classification for the remainder of that semester only; however, benefits such as your graduate assistant health insurance plan and tuition benefits may be adversely affected.

-Tuition benefits will be available to you if you meet eligibility requirements.
+Tuition benefits and the Graduate Assistant Health Insurance Plan will be available to you if you meet eligibility requirements.
 These benefits are summarized on the following pages.
 Further details may be found online (http://www1.umn.edu/ohr/gae/).